New York City Renters Statistics and Trends

 Methodology

-The data in this report is based on the U.S. Census' Annual Community Survey (ACS) five-year estimates for 2016–2020.
+The data in this report is based on the US Census Bureau's annual American Community Survey (ACS) estimates for 2023, published in 2025.

-In all cases, the study is limited to the five boroughs of New York City: Manhattan, Brooklyn, Queens, The Bronx and Staten Island.
+In all cases, the study is limited to the five boroughs of New York City: Manhattan, the Bronx, Brooklyn, Queens and Staten Island.